Work AI

 A universal agent starts with the outcome a team wants to achieve and can creatively work through problems.
 The agent can follow a question from Slack to HubSpot, discover an anomaly in product telemetry, track a root cause to a Linear ticket, and design a report for the teams making the decision.

-Why universal agents are now possible
+Why universal agents now?

-What universal agents make possible
+What a universal agent makes possible

 Beyond quality and security, universal agents unlock the creative promise that made AI exciting in the first place.
 A universal agent enables the people closest to a problem to design new ways to operate.

-An internal example: I vibe coded an internal dashboard that pulled from CRM, billing, product telemetry, and analytics, and displayed key metrics on a monitor everyone in the office could see.
+An internal example: our revenue team vibe coded an internal dashboard that pulled from CRM, billing, product telemetry, and analytics, and displayed key metrics on a monitor everyone in the office could see.
 No designer was needed because it used our design system skill.
 No engineering or data integration work because Adapt just connects to the systems and pulls data.
 Zero barrier between initiative and execution - that's what a universal agent can deliver.

 How AI native teams use Adapt